 Yes.
 There are various waivers and advantages provided for active-duty military, veterans and military spouses.
 For more information review Council rule 882.60 and 882.61.

 A Texas license only grants authority to practice in Texas.
-If you have a client in another state, you may have to meet the practice requirements of both Texas and the state where the client is located.
-You will need to contact the other state to determine whether you can deliver services in that jurisdiction with your Texas license.
+If you have a client in another state or country, you may have to meet the practice requirements of both Texas and the state or country where the client is located.
+You will need to contact the other state or country to determine whether you can deliver services in that jurisdiction with your Texas license.